milano-patel/theme-clock/readme.md

 ## Theme Clock

-Analog clock created using using CSS and Javascript with the dark mode feature.
+Analog clock created using CSS and Javascript with the dark mode feature.

 ## Live Preview